Chemical Warfare Agents and the OPCW Designated Laboratory Network

 A Designated Laboratory must achieve satisfactory performance in consecutive PT rounds to maintain designation.
 Consistent failures, or failures at specific analyte classes, trigger a review of the laboratory's methods and equipment.
 The OPCW PT is considered the gold standard of external proficiency testing for CWA laboratories, more stringent than commercial PT schemes, because it uses actual agents at realistic concentrations in real-matrix blind samples.

 India's DRDO DRDE (Defence Research and Development Establishment) in Gwalior, Madhya Pradesh, is the only OPCW Designated Laboratory in South Asia and one of very few in the Asia-Pacific region.
-DRDE was founded in 1962 under DRDO and undertakes research on protective equipment, medical countermeasures, and detection technologies for chemical, biological, radiological, and nuclear (CBRN) threats alongside its OPCW analysis function.
+DRDE traces its origins to the Jiwaji Industrial Research Laboratory (1947), which was taken over by the Ministry of Defence in the 1960s and formally established as DRDE under DRDO in 1973 and undertakes research on protective equipment, medical countermeasures, and detection technologies for chemical, biological, radiological, and nuclear (CBRN) threats alongside its OPCW analysis function.
 Its designation reflects India's position as a CWC state party since 29 April 1997 (entry into force date) with declared possession of chemical weapons (India was one of a small number of states parties to declare and subsequently destroy a legacy chemical weapons stockpile under OPCW verification, completing destruction by 2009).

 At the national level, CWA analysis capability in other jurisdictions is similarly concentrated in defence-adjacent institutions: DSTL Porton Down (UK) began as the Chemical Defence Experimental Station in 1916 and has been the central UK CWA analysis laboratory throughout the CWC era.
 Edgewood Chemical Biological Centre (US Army) traces its history to the US Chemical Warfare Service established in 1917.
 FOI in Sweden has been a neutral-country designated laboratory since CWC entry into force and played a pivotal role in analysing samples from multiple Syrian conflict incidents.
 The Netherlands Forensic Institute (NFI), by contrast, is a civilian forensic science institution, representing the crossover between CWA Designated Laboratory capabilities and general forensic practice.